dvlab-research/ControlNeXt/README.md

 > This project is still undergoing iterative development.
 The code and model may be updated at any time.
 More information will be provided later.

-We share more experimences in [Issue](https://github.com/dvlab-research/ControlNeXt/issues/14#issuecomment-2290450333).
+We share more training experiences in the [Issue](https://github.com/dvlab-research/ControlNeXt/issues/14#issuecomment-2290450333).
-We spent a lot of time to find these tips, now share all with all of you.
-May there will help you!
+We spent a lot of time to find these.
+Now share with all of you.
+May these will help you!

 # Model Zoo